Three structured academic blocks every day, the same proven TPH St. Louis academic model — and eligibility reviewed daily.

 Electives taken

-NCAA-approved coursework with enhanced transcript oversight — eligible and prepared for college sports from day one.
+NCAA-approved coursework with enhanced transcript oversight through our EYC partnership — so student-athletes are eligible and prepared for college sports from day one.

-Students manage their own pacing, deadlines, and priorities inside a structured day — and learn to advocate for themselves directly with teachers.
-By graduation, self-management is a years-old habit.
+Students manage their own pacing, deadlines, and priorities inside a structured day — with staff checking daily.
+By graduation, self-management isn't a goal; it's a years-old habit.

 Student Leadership Board, Big Brother/Big Sister mentorship, and community service — students practice responsibility for people other than themselves.